debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 After starting the AVServer, we still weren't seeing any video packets.

 When we connected from the phone we saw that it would make a request to it's API server to validate a sent token.
-It was obvious the packet length 1118 was triggering this because it was close after the 640 and was the only packet long enough to hold a token.
+It was obvious the packet length 1118 was triggering this because it was close after the 640 and was the only packet long enough to hold an encoded JSON token.

 ![1118](/assets/enabot_part2/1118.png)